-

 That’s more conversions for the same spend and a 13% lower CPA, showing how CTR improvements drive ROI.

-In the grand scheme of things, boosting your CTR not only helps you get more clicks.
+Boosting your CTR not only helps you get more clicks.
 It’s also helpful in lowering costs, improving efficiency, and ultimately driving more revenue for your business.

 If you’re looking to raise your CTR and turn more impressions into qualified traffic, here’s a checklist that you can use to guide your campaigns: